ratgdo/homekit-ratgdo/README.md

 ## Using ratgdo Webpage

 Before pairing to HomeKit / Apple Home you should open up the ratgdo webpage and configure basic settings.
-Simply enter the local IP address of the ratgdo device to access the page.
-While this is optional, it is a good idea to set a more appropriate device name and check that your door protocol is correct.
+Simply enter the local IP address of the ratgdo device to access the settings page to set a more appropriate device name and check that your door protocol is correct.

 [![webpage](docs/webpage/webpage.png)](#webpage)